 What can we do?

 An antidote from quitting here is to have a strong compelling vision to WHY you want to make changes in the first place.
-Think about the potential benefits of being very good at your job – better salary, more benefits, more growth opportunities, provide better value to your family.
+Think about the potential benefits of being very good at your job – a better salary, more benefits, more growth opportunities, provide better value to your family.

 Think about the potential benefits of having a healthier lifestyle – more vigor, more vitality, prevent the onset of diseases, improved productivity, the looks you get from the opposite sex (just kidding), and so on.